-PROFILE: Each year, about 800 students are selected out of a field of around 12,000 applicants to participate in NYAF's program.
+Each year, about 800 students are selected out of a field of around 12,000 applicants to participate in NYAF's program.
 Participants gain access to "master classes with internationally renowned artists, workshops, interdisciplinary activities, performances and exhibitions."
 The recognition levels vary from "Merit" level, which receives a Certificate of Achievement, a Recommendation Letter, and possible invitation to participate in regional programs, to "Finalist," where winners are eligible for prizes of $1,000 to $10,000 (Gold $10,000, Silver $5,000, Level 1 $3,000, Level 2 $1,500, Level 3 $1,000).
-Honorable mentions are given a $250 award in addition to the same recognition of merit level winners.
+Honorable mentions receive a $250 award in addition to the same recognition of merit level winners.

 Each discipline has specific portfolio requirements, which can be accessed through the application page.
 There is also a $35 non-refundable application fee for each category.
 Deadlines for applications are always toward the end of the year in mid-October.

 Some of the YoungArts master teachers have included Mikhail Baryshnikov, Jacques d'Amboise, Plácido Domingo, Bill T. Jones, Quincy Jones, and Martin Scorsese.
 And some of their alumni include Vanessa Williams, Viola Davis, Kerry Washington, Raúl Esparza, Nicki Minaj, Chris Young, Terence Blanchard, Jennifer Koh, choreographer Desmond Richardson, visual artist Hernan Bas, and acclaimed multimedia artist Doug Aitken.